From Grassmannian to Simplicial High-Dimensional Expanders: Introduction

 It is a major open question to obtain new constructions of low-degree HDXs with good expansion.
 The current literature on HDX constructions mirrors the early literature on expander graph constructions, which were also group theoretic in nature, e.g.~\cite{margulis_explicit_1973,lubotzky_ramanujan_1988}.
 However, more elementary and combinatorial constructions were later constructed \cite{reingold_entropy_2002}, which inspired multiple breakthroughs in complexity and coding theory \cite{dinur_pcp_2007,reingold_undirected_2008,ta-shma_explicit_2017}.
 Additional constructions of HDXs with new properties may similarly yield further applications.

 The HDX constructions described above give expanding simplicial complexes, a class of hypergraphs that are the traditional object studied in the HDX literature.
 However, there has been recent interest in more general posets with high-dimensional expansion.
 A notable example is Grassmannian complexes, whose elements are subspaces of a vector space.
 The expansion of such complexes was used in the proof of the 2-to-1 games conjecture \cite{dinur_towards_2018,khot_pseudorandom_2018,barak_small-set_2018}, which has helped motivate more recent work on Grassmannian HDXs \cite{dikstein_boolean_2022,kaufman_garlands_2022,gaitonde_eigenstripping_2023}, with the hope of further applications to complexity theory.
+Following these recent works, we will specifically be interested in Grassmannian complexes that have good expansion properties despite being sparser than the complete complex, meaning they consist of only a subset of all the subspaces of a vector space.

 In this paper, we introduce a new construction of simplicial high-dimensional expanders of all dimensions with arbitrarily good expansion and subpolynomial degree.
 We construct these simplicial HDXs by proving a relationship between simplicial and Grassmannian HDXs: a Grassmannian HDX over $\bF_2$ generates a simplicial HDX as a Cayley complex.
 We then construct Grassmannian HDXs using a third type of high-dimensional expanding poset that we introduce and analyze, called the \textit{matrix poset}.